raganwald/raganwald.github.com/_posts/2016-03-17-programs-must-be-written-for-people-to-read.md

 The mathematician in the driver's seat may be happy, but the programmer working with the engine realizes that this expression recursively generates generators.
 Nice car, but it's a gas guzzler.

-We can fix this, but once again, we do ur utmost to separate how we fix it from the code itself:
+We can fix this, but once again, we do our utmost to separate how we fix it from the code itself:

 {% highlight javascript %}
 function memoize (generator) {